openmrs/openmrs-contrib-rest-api-docs/source/includes/Concepts/concept.md

 * ### List concept name it's UUID and parent concept UUID.

-     Retrieve an **concept name** sub resources of a **concept** resource.
+     Retrieve a **concept name** subresources of a **concept** resource.
 Returns a `404 Not Found` status if concept name not exists.
 If you are not logged in to perform this action, a `401 Unauthorized` status returned.

 ```console
 GET /concept/:target_concept_uuid/name/:target_concept_name_uuid
 ```
 ## Create a concept name with properties

-* To Create a concept name sub resource for a specific concept resource you need to specify below attributes in the request body.
+* To Create a concept name subresource for a specific concept resource, you need to specify below attributes in the request body.
-If user not logged in to perform this action, a `401 Unauthorized` status returned.
+If the user is not logged in to perform this action, a `401 Unauthorized` status returned.

     ### Attributes